evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

 :command:`$ virtualenv --no-site-packages /home/maptool/eve-wspace`

 :command:`$ source /home/maptool/eve-wspace/bin/activate`
-	If you use bash the command is $ . /home/maptool/eve-wspace/bin/activate

 You will notice that your shell changes to include *(eve-wspace)* when the virtual environment is active.